Becky139/mutts-cuts/AGILE.md

 Technically services are a different function.
 Time for a new *services* app!  #18 can drop into a future project week.
 I feel it's best to get authenication working next as this affects the navbar.
 Next logical step to complete that.

 I want to fix [issue #5]() to wrap up this week.

+## Sprint 3
+- Install `allauth` package
+- Add allauth to installed applications in settings.py
+- Add login/logout redirects back to index page
+- Perform migrations
+- Adapt navigation bar using Django Templates to to give registered/unregistered site users different menu options

+- develop the landing page a little more using bootstrap.
+Aim to get the hero image to display correctly.
+Use its FSF approach to develop the frontend faster.

+### Reflections
+This week it wanted to focus on user accounts and authentication as that alters the navbar options through use of django templates.
+Also, I realised I had to revise my use of Bootstrap as much of this knowledge hasn't been used in a few months.
+By developing a generic landing page using Bootstrap I can speed up the creation of future templates.
+Bespoke css/js/jquery can be added at a later time for a less derivative site.